objectionary/eo/README.md

     a
 ```

-A method must return something; there is no such thing as `void` as there is in Java/C++.
+A method must return something; there is no such thing as `void` like there is in Java/C++.

 A method may not exist in an object if it is not defined
 in one of its types.